AdebolaShelby/sql/README.md

     ## Output
     ![Sub query](images/image-15.png)

-* Create a report of all customers who have ordered lettuce (id = 3) using subquery.
+* Create a report of all customers who ordered lettuce (id = 3) using a subquery.

     ## Query
     ![alt text](images/image-16.png)